Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 Neighbors should focus communication on plan consistency, appropriate scale, and compatibility with adjacent single-family neighborhoods.

-Meeting Summary
+Summary

+The Graeser Station proposal returned to P&Z for continued review.
 The developer stated they are seeking very clear direction from the Commission on what changes are required for the project to pass, but noted they have already decreased massing to what they state is the limit of economic viability.

 No substantive changes to the plan were presented.
 The only update was confirmation that MoDOT agrees a protected left turn (green arrow), followed by a permissive left turn (yellow arrow), is needed for westbound traffic from northbound Graeser and for eastbound traffic from southbound Graeser (Walgreens side).
 Left turns to exit the site westbound will be prohibited by signage.

-One Commission member noted issues with the 35.5 density rating, while the Creve Coeur plan calls for a maximum of 20 dwelling units per acre, which would allow a maximum of approximately 88 units on the 4.42-acre site, compared to the currently 157 proposed.
+Several neighbors spoke again in opposition, raising concerns about density, traffic impacts, and compatibility with adjacent single-family homes.
+One Commission member noted issues with the 35.5 density rating while the Creve Coeur plan calls for a maximum of 20 dwelling units per acre, which would allow approximately 88 units on the 4.42-acre site compared to the 157 proposed.

 Our Take